A scenic 9 km journey that takes you from Sandy Beach along the Elbow River to its confluence with the Bow.

 A replica of the two-storey barracks was completed beside the wooden frame of the original fort in 2000.
 There is an interpretive centre with exhibits and educational programming providing insights into Indigenous cultures.
 The site also hosts other events, concerts and celebrations.

-Fort Calgary is in the East Village, an evolving area east of downtown undergoing significant revitalization after decades of underutilization.
+Moving west from Fort Calgary is the East Village, an evolving urban space undergoing significant revitalization after decades of underutilization.
 The neighbourhood is transforming into a dynamic hub with a diverse mix of income and uses.
 It incorporates residential, commercial, and cultural development.

-There is a community garden, a dog walk and plenty of public spaces to gather.
+There is a community garden, a dog walk, and plenty of public spaces for gathering.
 Explore the gazebo by the pond, playground and two of the Best Outdoor Basketball Courts in the city.

-The East Village incorporates public art, heritage buildings and contemporary architecture.
-Notable examples to explore include Studio Bell, Central Library and the Simmons building on RiverWalk Plaza.
+The East Village incorporates public art with a mix of heritage buildings and contemporary architecture.
+It’s a part of the city that invites movement without urgency.
+There are spaces to linger, stop and explore, including Studio Bell, Central Library and the Simmons building on RiverWalk Plaza.

 RiverWalk Plaza hosts many events throughout the year.
 These include food trucks, artisan markets, Beakerhead festivities and other festivals.
-The site features benches, outlooks over the water, and access to steps down to the Bow River, plus the RiverWalk.
+The site features benches, outlooks of the water, access to steps down to the Bow River, and the RiverWalk.

-The East Village is connected to the 23,000 km Trans Canada Trail.
-It is also linked to the local 900 km network of pathways and bikeways.
+The East Village is connected to the 23,000 km Trans Canada Trail and the local 900 km network of pathways and bikeways.
 RiverWalk offers dedicated pedestrian and bike lanes with scenic views of downtown along a manicured greenspaces incorporated into a flood mitigation network

 LEGACY TRAIL

-The first area of interest is ENMAX Park.
-A 16 acre green space and home to the 650 metre-long Cenovus Legacy Trail.
-It features markers telling the story of the land through the lenses of First Nations People, Calgary and the Stampede.
+The first stop is ENMAX Park.
+A 16-acre green space and home to the 650 metre-long Cenovus Legacy Trail.
+Along the pathway, markers share the layered stories of the land through the lenses of First Nations People and the Stampede.

-The first exhibition was held in 1886 to promote the town, encouraging farmers and ranchers to move west.
+The first exhibition was held in 1886 to promote the town and encourage farmers and ranchers to move west.
 In 1899, organizers purchased 38 hectares of land for exhibition grounds.
-This laid the foundation for the future of the Calgary Stampede.
+This laid the foundation for the rise of the Calgary Stampede.

 The community was renamed Victoria Park after the reigning monarch.
 Queen Victoria encouraged exhibitions to bring people together in celebration.
-The legacy of the community as a place “Where Calgary Comes Together” will endure.
-There are plans to transform the area into a Culture and Entertainment District.
+That spirit and the community’s legacy as a place “Where Calgary Comes Together” endures as the area transforms into the Culture and Entertainment District.

-The semi-circle art installation called Tipi was unveiled at the Victoria Park Station entrance in 2012.
+Along the multi-use pathway, you will find a semi-circle art installation called Tipi.
+It was originally unveiled at the Victoria Park Station entrance in 2012.
 The Calgary Stampede centennial year celebrated the relationship between First Nations families from Treaty 7 nations and the Calgary Stampede.
 It was relocated closer to Elbow River Camp in 2022.

-The people of the Blackfoot nation were invited for the first time in 1912.
-That cultural contribution continues today.
-One of the best experiences is at the Elbow River Camp.
+The people of the Blackfoot Nation were invited for the first time in 1912.
+A cultural contribution that continues today at the Elbow River Camp.

 The Calgary Stampede has evolved into The Greatest Outdoor Show on Earth.
 Welcoming millions of visitors to the city to celebrate Western heritage, culture and community spirit.